 With the demand for skilled registered nurses (RNs) reaching a fever pitch, hospital administrators and nurse leaders are continually seeking innovative ways to bolster nurse recruitment and retention.
 Spearheading the campaign to encourage new talent are RNs with Doctor of Nursing Practice (DNP) degrees.
 DNP graduates are clinical experts in nursing practice, health systems management, strategic planning, and healthcare leadership.

-DNP-educated nurses use evidence-based strategies, collaborative teamwork and workforce planning to find the best nurses for the jobs that are being left unfilled due to an increase in nurse retirements and a lack of replacements.
+DNP-educated nurses use evidence-based strategies, collaborative teamwork, and workforce planning for recruiting nurses to fill jobs that are being left unfilled due to an increase in nurse retirements and a lack of replacements.
 The resulting staff shortages are increasing nurse stress levels and affecting job satisfaction.
 Experts say patients suffer the most because the staffing deficits affect access to healthcare.

-These suggestions from some leading nursing and recruitment organizations are intended as a starting point for DNP-educated leaders in recruitment positions:
+The following suggestions are as a starting point for DNP-educated leaders for recruiting nurses: